webix-hub/docs/data/datatree/dynamic_loading.md

 { id: "1", value: "Layout Branch", webix_kids: true }
 ~~~

 As it is stated above, this event triggers dynamic loading.
-In other words, if a component features a datasource (defined either by
+In other words, if a component features a data source (defined either by
 [url](api/link/ui.tree_url_config.md) property or [load](api/link/ui.tree_load.md) method) a request is issued using this url.

-Still, the **onDataRequest** event makes it possible to redefine the logic in favour of custom one.
+Still, the **onDataRequest** event makes it possible to redefine the logic in favor of custom one.

 Let's assume that we have initial data loaded in some of the ways: